jeog/TDAmeritradeAPI/README_GET.md

 Symbol strings are automatically converted to upper-case.

+#### Timeout

+Getter objects will use the default curl (initital) connection timeout of 300 seconds and will default to NO transfer timeout.
+To set/get the transfer timeout use the appropriately named functions.
+If a timeout occurs a 'Connect' error/exception will be returned/thrown.

 #### Backend

 Previously, for simplicity, Getter objects were built on top of ```conn::HTTPConnection``` and each instance created a new TCP/HTTPS connection - not ideal when using multiple instances simultaneously.